amirzib/MCI-Toolbar-Test/README.md

 ---
 ## Section 1: Quick Overview
 #### Overview
-Here we are writing some test (health) for toolbar mci app with gherklin syntax.
+Here we are writing some tests (health) for the toolbar mci app with gherklin syntax.

 #### Road map
-We expecting everything in toolbar and some submenu work correctly.
+We expect everything in the toolbar and some submenu to work correctly.
 #### Configuration
-Important configurations are notice in [configuration file]().
+Important configurations are noticed in [configuration file](https://github.com/amirzib/MCI-Toolbar-Test/blob/main/configurtion.md).

 #### Change Log
 --